gem5/gem5/CONTRIBUTING.md

 1. A new branch with the prefix "hotfix-" will be created from the stable branch.
 Only gem5 maintainers can create branches.
 If a non-maintainer requires the creation of a hotfix branch then they should contact a gem5 maintainer.
-2. The change shall be submitted to the hotfix branch via gerrit.
+2. The change shall be submitted to the hotfix branch via github.
 Full review, as with any other change, will be required.
 3. Once fully submitted, the hotfix branch shall be merged into both the develop and the stable branch by a gem5 maintainer.